JabRef/user-documentation/en/collect/findunlinkedfiles.md

   The windows closes, and the entry table now contains the newly-imported entries.

 {% hint style="danger" %}
-The imported entries may need some editing because all the information gathered from the PDF may not be accurate (see below "PDFs for which it works").
+The imported entries may need some editing because all the information gathered from the PDF files may not be accurate (see below "PDFs for which it works").
 {% endhint %}

 ## Further information